Fancy upping sticks to live in your favourite holiday spot? Don’t hit the estate agents until you’ve read this.

 If it’s a holiday home you’re looking for but you plan to move down eventually, don’t try to buy something that works in both scenarios.
 For example, you may want a big garden in your forever home but in your holiday home, a large garden requires lots of maintenance you won’t be here to do.

 You can either sell your holiday home and add the value to your permanent home or keep it for income in your retirement.

 8) How remote is too remote?

 A quaint Cornish village may seem like bliss but being near amenities is likely to make your life very much easier.
 Luckily you can have both if you look carefully.
-A property that I have just found for clients in Mawgan on the Lizard is a good example.
-It’s peaceful and quiet but has a village shop, gorgeous pub and great community.
-It’s also just 10-15 minutes from the amenities of Helston and the fab foodie scene at Porthleven, as well as the beautiful beaches of Mullion and Poldhu.
+A property that I have just found for clients in Mawgan on the Lizard is a good example, it’s peaceful and quiet but has a village shop, gorgeous pub and great community.
+It’s also just 10-15 minutes from the amenities of Helston and the fab foodie scene at Porthleven, plus the beautiful beaches of Mullion and Poldhu.

 9) Anticipate lots of guests!

 If you have lots of friends and family up country, they will no doubt be looking forward to weekends in Cornwall once you move.
 Of course, you could send them up the road to the nearest B&B but if you like to host, consider the space you will need for a few extra bodies in the house.
 A spare room or two and a sociable dining space for example.

 Despite popular belief, you really cannot buy a house sitting at your kitchen table with a glass of wine!
 You would think it would be easy nowadays with the Internet and all the property portals but the opposite is true and it is completely overwhelming for many of us.
 Working with a property search agent can save so much time and stress.